 Teaching Life Lessons

 As they have grown, he, like many dads, has taught them life lessons.
 A son looks to his father for guidance and to be a role model.
 He will watch how his father treats his partner and how he treats his children.
-If he is affectionate and loving, his son will likely also learn to be those things.
+If he is affectionate and loving, his son is likely to learn the same qualities.
 If he is angry and frustrated, his son could also turn out that way.

-My brothers, and sons, have learned from their fathers the importance of a good work ethic.
+My brothers and sons have learned from their fathers the importance of a good work ethic.
 Both men are among the hardest workers I know.
-They get up early in the morning and will often be doing something work-related into the evening.
+They get up early in the morning and often continue working into the evening.
 They have shown their sons that hard work and dedication have afforded them a life that provides food, shelter, and a few extras along the way.
 Their sons know that it is about more than just showing up.
 You must put your whole heart into what you do.
 Being a father is about providing for his family and giving them what they need.
 My father and husband both take that job seriously.

 Fathers are Special to Their Sons